u-train/rojo/ARCHITECTURE.md

 When serving a project, the server gathers data on all of the files in that project, puts it into a nice format, and then sends it to the plugin.
 Then, when something changes on the file system, it does the same thing for only the changed files and sends them to the plugin.

-When it recieves a patch (whether it be the initial patch or any subsequent ones), the plugin reads through it and attempts to to apply it.
+When it receives a patch (whether it be the initial patch or any subsequent ones), the plugin reads through it and attempts to to apply it.
 Any sugar (the patch visualizer, as an example) happens on top of the patches received from the server.

 ## Server